jeffprat/BEapi/README.md

 > example values:

--   numFeatures = 500 \#number of features; each train-file row and and test-file row must have this amount of (comma-separated) features and a "Y=n" at the end, with n being 1 or 0
+-   numFeatures = 500 \#number of features; each train-file row and and test-file row must have this number of (comma-separated) features, followed by a (comma-separated) "Y=n" at the end, with n being 1 or 0

 -   Train_M = 1000 \#number of training rows, each row is
     comma-separated list of "numFeatures" features